ArkEcosystemArchive/docs-legacy/docs/exchanges/public-api.md

 ::: tip

-Ark Node (v1) has been deprecated.
+ARK Node (v1) has been deprecated.
 Some references to V1 client constructors may remain for legacy purposes.
 However, no current clients require you to specify the API Version (defaults to v2).
 :::

 :::: tabs